 - Move More and Sit Less

-In addition to adding intentional physical activity to your routine, make it a habit to move around more.
 Being inactive and sitting too much — whether it is at a desk or in front of a TV can lead to weight gain.
-Take breaks to get up every once in a while, even if it’s only for 10 to 15 minutes at a time.
+You should build regular movement breaks into your daily routine to encourage yourself to move around more.

 - Keep It Up

 One of the hardest aspects of losing weight is accepting that it takes time.
 Changing your habits and diet can be challenging.
 Know that feelings of frustration are normal.
 Consider transitioning to a more nutritious eating style and more active lifestyle slowly, so you don’t get tempted to give up.
 Before long, a plant-based diet and a more active lifestyle will become your new norm, and you will be well on your way to attaining a healthy weight to help reduce cancer risk.